 Neither in Copacabana beach nor in Ipanema, there is usually wind, as shown on the map of Rio de Janeiro.
 The purple arrows indicate the most usual wind directions, this is why it will be understood why there is usually no wind on those two beaches.

 The most usual wind direction there is the one that coincides in coming from the area behind all the buildings, almost all of them 20 stories high and more, which make impossible for any “clean” wind to reach the beach.

-But don’t click on the link yet, better keep reading here under until the end of the report, when you have finished reading everything, then you can check about this last trip.
+But don’t click on the link yet please, better keep reading here under until the end of the report, when you have finished reading everything, then you can check about our last trip.

 Sadly, there’s no wind at the famous beaches in Rio, but what there is, is football, soccer with a volleyball-type net in between, this… and wave surfing even though the waves are not the best in the world, but at the end of Ipanema beach, in Leblon to be more precisely, it is where waves enter with better orientation than in the majority of beaches in the beaches of the city of Rio de Janeiro.

 On the other beaches towards North and on Flamengo and Botafogo beaches, and then, much further, on the beach of San Corrado, on the Southern part of Rio, soccer is also played in the sand.
 But this last beach, San Corrado, is in front of the largest favela in Rio, so visiting it is completely ruled out because of how dangerous the whole area is.

 So, with a ball they play with the feet, with their knees, with their shoulders and with their chest, and they play at a very high level, they are great players,all of them, man and women, because they practice it from a very young age, mostly playing in couples although the normal thing is that there are 3 or 4 players on each side of the net.

 But this report is not going to be about soccer neither, neither wind, nor kitesurfing.